Alcohol and Fluoxetine: Can You Take Them Together?

 What should you do?

-Tell your prescriber about your actual drinking pattern.
-Hiding alcohol use can lead clinicians to misattribute side effects, raise doses unnecessarily, or miss an underlying alcohol use disorder that needs its own treatment.
+Above all, tell your prescriber about your actual drinking pattern.
+Hiding it can lead clinicians to misattribute side effects or miss an underlying alcohol use disorder that needs its own care.

 Which specific products are affected?